 He started playing guitar at age 12, after discovering his older brother's guitar in the closet.
 By age sixteen he was playing professionally and studying visual arts in college.
 Before long, he decided to pursue music full-time and left university to play in various Florida rock bands.
 LA was the next step, and was where he met Weird Al and joined the band.
 While on the road with Al, Jim seeks activities suited to the location, such as hiking, rafting, skiing, biking, etc. His hobbies include scuba diving, snorkeling, fishing and of course-playing guitar!

-When not playing or recording with Al, Jim has other careers-as a composer for TV and film and also as a music producer.
-He has numerous composer credits, samples of which can be heard at his composer page: myspace.com/jameskimowestcomposer.
+When not playing or recording with Al, Jim has several other careers-as a composer for TV and film and also as a music producer.
+He has numerous composer credits, samples of which can be heard at his Soundcloud composer page.

-Jim is particularly proud of his work on "Let Me Be Your Hog" and "Genius in France", and urges everyone to "Come to an Al show...you'll never be the same."
+Jim is particularly proud of his work on "Let Me Be Your Hog" and "Genius in France", and says "Experiencing a Weird Al show will change your life!"

 While playing with Al, Jim uses the following equipment: Custom Tom Anderson "Classic" Strat and

 Tele-style guitars, Taylor T5 acoustic/electric, Taylor Solidbody, Deering 6 string banjo and Dean mandolin,

 Marshall JMP-1 preamp and stereo 4x12 cabinet, Mesa Boogie 50/50 power amp, RSP Intelliverb FX unit,

 DBX 160x compressor, Ground Control Mix Plus mixer, Rocktron All Access MIDI switcher,